FYSETC/FYSETC-SPIDER/firmware/Klipper/README.md

 Done.

-The main point to have klipper-UART0.bin is that you need to select `Communication interface` to `Serial (on USART1 PA10/PA9)` in `make menuconfig` when you compile Klipper.
+The main point to build klipper-UART0.bin is that you need to select `Communication interface` to `Serial (on USART1 PA10/PA9)` in `make menuconfig` when you compile Klipper.

 We make a cable as below , and it have the power cable in it two, so you can power the RPI with it.